 To address these limitations, we propose Volumetric Intersection over Union (vIoU), computed on a voxel grid.
 Voxel-based IoU is well established in 3D object reconstruction and occupancy prediction~\cite{agnew2021amodal}, where it evaluates per-object shape accuracy.
 However, its direct application to Scan-to-BIM is non-trivial, as standard per-object voxel IoU inherits the same matching dependency as 3D-IoU.
 Our vIoU addresses this by operating at the class level: all reconstructed geometry of a given type (e.g., walls) and all corresponding ground-truth geometry are voxelized jointly, and overlap is computed holistically without instance assignment.
 This is conceptually analogous to how semantic segmentation IoU evaluates per-class predictions in 2D, but applied to 3D volumetric BIM evaluation.
 We use a voxel size of $5~cm$, corresponding to a tolerance of $\pm2.5~cm$, which we consider reasonable for the structural elements addressed here.
 The 3D space is discretized, and a voxel is marked as occupied if its centroid lies inside a bounding box.
 For both ground truth and reconstructed geometries, we count all occupied voxels and compute vIoU as the ratio of their intersection and union.
 An example is illustrated in~\Cref{fig:volumetric_iou}.

-This voxel-based approach simplifies comparison by avoiding complex geometric overlap calculations, exhibits more stable behavior under small misalignments (as voxel resolution acts as a tolerance threshold), and eliminates the need for instance-level bounding box matching.
+This voxel-based approach simplifies comparison by avoiding complex geometric overlap calculations, provides a sub-voxel tolerance to small misalignments, particularly relevant for thin elements such as walls, and eliminates the need for instance-level bounding box matching.
 The latter is particularly important for walls, which may appear as a single bounding box, be split into segments, or be fragmented due to incomplete scans.
 Unlike 3D-IoU, which would assign ground truth to only one predicted instance, vIoU evaluates overlap holistically at the voxel level.